The Big Picture on Questions To Ask Before Buying Rental Property:

 Turnovers are where most of the work and expenses lie for landlords.
 To earn more and work less, you want to minimize your rental property turnovers.

-Unlike many of the questions above, this one can’t be answered with an app or a handy real estate investing tool.
-You need to talk to other local landlords, property managers, Realtors.
+Unlike many questions above, this one can’t be answered with an app or a handy real estate investing tool.
+You must talk to other local landlords, property managers, and Realtors.
 Talk to local business owners and residents.
+This question is crucial to ask when considering buying a house with tenants.

 High turnover rates will kill your profits, as a long-term rental landlord.
 But they won’t hurt you if you rent the property short-term on Airbnb.

-9. How do the cash flow numbers compare as a short-term rental?
+9. How do the cash flow numbers compare to a short-term rental?

 Some properties earn more as long-term rentals.
 Others earn more as short-term rentals, even accounting for greater management expenses and labor.